 The Fair Housing Act was passed by Congress and signed into law by President Lyndon Johnson in 1968.
 The act was one of three prominent pieces of legislation passed during the Civil Rights Movement.

-As a landlord, it’s important that you familiarize yourself with this act in order to avoid discriminating against prospective or current tenants!
+As a landlord, it’s important that you familiarize yourself with this act in order to avoid discriminating against prospective or current tenants in illegal ways!

 The following is a basic overview of the Arizona Fair Housing Act.